 - witness the criminal activity taking place

-to have probable cause to search or make an arrest.
+to have probable cause to search or make an arrest without a warrant.

-The other way of making an arrest or conducting a search is by getting a warrant from the court.
-The judge is supposed to review the evidence and affidavits submitted to determine whether there exists probable cause to issue an arrest warrant or search warrant.1
+Otherwise, the police must get an arrest warrant or search warrant from the court first.
+The judge is supposed to review the evidence and affidavits submitted to determine whether there exists probable cause to issue the warrant.1

-In Colorado, police need to have “reasonable suspicion” to make a traffic stop.
+In Colorado, police need to have “reasonable suspicion” to pull you over for a traffic stop.
 This is a lower threshold than probable cause.

 - had a broken tail light, or

-When communicating with the driver, the officer may then become suspicious of other criminal activity – especially if the car smells of alcohol or marijuana.
-And the police will run the person’s name to see if there are any warrants.2
+When communicating with you, the officer may then become suspicious of other criminal activity – especially if your car smells of alcohol or marijuana.
+The police will also run your name to see if there are any warrants.2

 See our related article, Colorado “stop and identify” law – What are my rights?